xuonghuynh/beincom-post/README.md

 - [Contact](#contact)
 - [Prerequisites](#Prerequisites)

-# Live site
+## Live site

 I deployed this project to my small server at home.
-So, you can go to this site and test without install it to your local.
+You can visit the live site to test the application without installing it locally:

 ```bash
 https://beincom.longxuong.com